elizabeth-poggie/elizabeth-poggie/_content/notes/15-user-interfaces.md

 ## QUIZ: Can we do this in DevTools?

 - Capture what the user sees when they try to take a screenshot of our website?
-- What a screen rotation causes our site to look like?
+- See what a screen rotation does to our website?
 - Can we simulate a Desktop device that is also a touch screen?
 - Sometimes we try to access pages on a website and the WIFI sucks, can we simulate that on Chrome?
 - What happens if we are located in South Korea, can we see what this will look like on our website?